19hours/sg-statutes/Acts/Competition Act.md

 (d) to promote a strong competitive culture and environment throughout the economy in Singapore;

-(e) to act internationally as the national body representative of Singapore in respect of competition matters;
+(e) to act internationally as the national body representative of Singapore in respect of competition matters and consumer protection matters;

+[Act 10 of 2018 wef 01/04/2018]

+(ea) to promote fair trading practices among suppliers and consumers and enable consumers to make informed purchasing decisions in Singapore;

+[Act 10 of 2018 wef 01/04/2018]

+(eb) to prevent suppliers in Singapore from engaging in unfair practices;

+[Act 10 of 2018 wef 01/04/2018]

+(ec) to administer and enforce the Consumer Protection (Fair Trading) Act (Cap.
+52A);

+[Act 10 of 2018 wef 01/04/2018]

-(f) to advise the Government or other public authority on national needs and policies in respect of competition matters generally; and
+(f) to advise the Government, any public authority or any consumer protection organisation on national needs and policies in respect of competition matters and consumer protection matters generally; and

+[Act 10 of 2018 wef 01/04/2018]

 (g) to perform such other functions and discharge such other duties as may be conferred on the Commission by or under any other written law.